-Our mission

-Our mission is what we set out to do every day we deliver brilliant care through brilliant people.

-Our vision

-To provide outstanding care and to work in partnership to deliver this in the right place, for every service user, every time.

-We will achieve this vision through our strategic ambitions (also known as the three ps)

-People we care for

-We deliver outstanding, person-centred care that is safe, high quality and easy to access.
+Our mission Our mission is what we set out to do every day - we deliver brilliant care through brilliant people.
+Our vision To provide outstanding care and to work in partnership to deliver this in the right place, for every service user, every time.
+We will achieve this v ambitions (also know ision through our strat n as the three ps) tegic People we care for People who work for us Partners we work with We lead in partnership to deliver the right care and to reduce health inequalities in our communities.
+Which are supported by our strategic enable ers We use technology, data and knowledge to transform patient care and our productivity.

-People who work for us

-We are a great place to work and have engaged and capable staff living our values.

-Partners we work with

-We lead in partnership to deliver the right care and to reduce health inequalities in our communities.

-Which are supported by our strategic enablers

-We use technology, data and knowledge to transform patient care and our productivity.

 We are efficient, sustainable, transformational and make the most of every resource.
 We create environments that benefit our service users and people.

-All of this is underpinned by our core values
+All of this is underpin ned by our core values ; Respect Open Accountable Working Together 🔗 Innovative Excellence

-Accountable

-Working Together

-Respect

-Innovative

-Open

-Excellence

-Quality Commission and were rated as outstanding for effective and caring.